 Ryse Blackout is a pre-workout supplement from a company called RYSE Up Supplements.
-I wasn't familiar with the company, but based on the product description, it claims to have patented ingredients to help with exercise performance, endurance, focus, and pump.
+This product uses patented ingredients to help with workout performance, endurance, focus, and pump.

-It comes in powder form and several different flavor options with crazy names like Baja Burst, Mango Extreme, and Tiger's Blood.
+It comes in powder form and has several flavor options, with crazy names like Baja Burst, Mango Extreme, and Tiger's Blood.